thebkv/bkv/exodus09.md

 And he would not let Israel go.

 The chapter therefore ends with a much sharper distinction than it began.

-Some within Egypt have heard the Word and acted upon it.

-Pharaoh has heard the Word, witnessed its fulfillment, confessed God's righteousness, and still returned to resistance.
+Some within Egypt have heard the Word and acted upon it; Pharaoh has heard the Word, witnessed its fulfillment, confessed God's righteousness, and still returned to resistance.

 The issue is becoming unmistakable: